Weightlifting at the 2022 Commonwealth Games

 The competition took place between 30 July and 3 August 2022, spread across sixteen weight classes (eight per gender).

 Schedule

 The competition schedule is as follows:

 Venue

-The weightlifting competitions will be held at the National Exhibition Centre in Solihull.
-Five other sports - badminton, boxing, netball, para powerlifting and table tennis - will also take place there.
+The weightlifting competitions were held at the National Exhibition Centre in Solihull.
+Competitions for five other sports - badminton, boxing, netball, para powerlifting and table tennis - also take place there.

 Qualification

 A total of 180 weightlifters (90 per gender) qualify to compete at the Games.
 Nations may earn one quota per weight class, allocated as follows: